krother/software-engineering-python/why_software_projects_in_science_fail/README.md

 * non-programmer managers
 * lack of courage to clean up and to throw away things
 * IP delusion - owning software is very difficult in practice.
 Comparable to owning a cooking recipe.
 Our perception of IP derives from Coca Cola.
 But in most cases owning a recipe is pretty useless.
 It is the restaurant you build around it that makes it valuable.
-* reproducibility - availability of code is not enforced by journals
+* reproducibility - availability of code is not enforced by journals [How science goes wrong, The Economist]
 * resilience - taking pride to solve intellectual problems on your own is a trademark of scientists.
 But it does not contribute to good transparent code.
 * lack of humility.
 If you haven't written enough code.
 Fortunately easy to fix.
 * sustainability - REF Jens Klump